-We wouldn’t have our beloved tea without this family; they are truly remarkable and have taught the world what there is to know about good quality tea.
-So far, ten generations of the Twining family have been there to watch it all happen, from the creation of our famous English Breakfast blend to supplying tea to the Red Cross for food parcels during the war.
-In fact, Stephen Twining still works at the Twinings HQ and he is an important figure in making sure that everything is up to standard, spreading the Twinings message across the globe and helping to make sure Thomas' promise is never broken.
+We wouldn’t have our beloved tea without the Twining family.
+They have shared their love and passion for fine quality teas for hundreds of years and passed on their incredible knowledge from one generation to the next.
+So far, ten generations of the Twining family have been there to watch it all happen, from the creation of our famous English Breakfast blend to supplying tea to the Red Cross for food parcels during war.

 Stephen Twining is our Director of Corporate Relations in the International Marketing Team and a Master Blender.
 Stephen represents Twinings at tea conventions around the world, spreading the Twinings message across the globe and ensuring that Thomas's promise of innovation and quality is never broken.